-Rather than focusing on behavioural management techniques, the Connect Parent Group focuses on enhancing the building blocks of attachment, enhancing the parents’ ability to reflect before acting, and their ability to regulate their feelings so they respond more constructively to conflict.
+Rather than focusing on behavioural management techniques, the Connect Parent Group focuses on enhancing the building blocks of attachment, improving the parents’ ability to reflect before acting, and adjust their feelings so they respond more constructively to conflict.

-The Connect Parent Group program is a series of free 10 one-hour sessions delivered over 10 weeks.
+The series of free 10 one-hour sessions is delivered over 10 weeks.

 Connect has promising outcomes, both short and long term.

 Parents report feeling less stressed and more effective in parenting; they see fewer behaviour problems and better social functioning in their teen.

 Parents who have participated in the group have provided positive feedback and indicated they feel respected and supported in the group.

 The next session start date is April 9, 5:30 to 6:30 p.m. on Tuesdays.

 There is no charge but pre-registration is required.

 To register or for more information on this program please contact: